wormhole-foundation/wormhole-examples/pyth_relay/Design.md

 - A histogram of transfer times
 - The current wallet balance
 - The total number of VAAs received by the listener
+- The total number of VAAs already executed on Terra
+- The total number of Terra transaction timeouts
+- The total number of Terra sequence number errors
+- The total number of Terra retry attempts
+- The total number of retry limit exceeded errors
+- The total number of transactions failed due to insufficient funds

 All the above metrics can be viewed at http://localhost:8081/metrics